LucasCecchi/NodePython/README.md

 $ npx nodemon app.js
 ```

-This command should then print some text, followed by `Server running on port 3000`.
-To check out the webpage, open your favorite browser and type `localhost:3000`.
+This command should then print some text to the terminal, followed by `Server running on port 3000`.
+To check out the webpage, open your favorite browser and type `localhost:3000` into the address bar.